wp-plugins/php-live-wordpress/readme.txt

 2. Activate the plugin in the "Plugins" admin panel using the "Activate" link.
 3. Click the newly created 'PHP Live!' menu on the left side of the admin panel.
 4. Proceed with the steps detailed on the PHP Live! plugins page.

-== Frequently Asked Questions ==

-= Q =

-We are still adding to this area.
-For now, please submit plugin questions to tech@osicodesinc.com - thank you.

-= Q  =

-Answer

 == Screenshots ==